Al-Lataminah: Ongoing Syrian civil war

 The Syrian state media reported that on 9 March 2012, al-Lataminah's mayor was kidnapped from his home by anti-government fighters.
 His car had been stolen earlier on 30 September 2011.
 On 7 April 2012 secret United Nations monitors reported that dozens of residents were killed when the village was shelled by government forces, days before a truce was to be established.
 The fatality count ranged from 24 to 27 and activists reported that the shelling was part of an attempt by security forces to raid the town after two days of clashes with defectors from the Syrian Army.

 In September 2012 Al Jazeera English classified al-Lataminah as a "rebel village".
 A girl was reportedly killed and several more people were injured as a result of shelling by government forces on 12 September.
 In a mid-December 2012 rebel offensive against government-held positions in the Hama Governorate, al-Lataminah was captured by opposition forces along with a string of several other villages.

 Gas attacks were reported as occurring in Al-Lataminah in October 2016.
 Additional attacks occurred on 24 and 25 March in 2017.
 They were substantially confirmed a year later by the Organisation for the Prohibition of Chemical Weapons (OPCW) as having been a sarin gas attack, and a chlorine gas attack, respectively.
 Another sarin gas attack occurred on 30 March 2017.
 On April 8, 2020, the OPCW issued a report determining that the Syrian Air Force was the perpetrator of these chemical weapon attacks.

 From 2017, the city was situated in the southernmost sector of rebel-held territory (sometimes called the Idlib pocket although Al-Lataminah is part of Hama Governate).
-As a result, the city was exposed to attacks by the Syrian Armed Forces from three directions, and suffered repeated bombardments despite the cease-fire arrangements supposedly provided by the 2016 Astana accord.
+As a result, the city was exposed to attacks by the Syrian Arab Armed Forces from three directions, and suffered repeated bombardments and Russian airstrikes despite the cease-fire arrangements supposedly provided by the 2016 Astana accord.

-On 20 August 2019, the Syrian Observatory for Human Rights reported that the rebel and Islamic factions including jihadi groups like a Hayat Tahrir al-Sham have withdrawn from Lataminah in north Hama province.
+On 20 August 2019, the Syrian Observatory for Human Rights reported that the rebel and Islamist factions including jihadist groups like Hayat Tahrir al-Sham (HTS) had withdrawn from Lataminah in north Hama province amid a military operation by Syrian government forces.

+On 30 November 2024, HTS rebels recaptured the city from the Syrian Army during the Hama offensive.